Are you looking into a relaxing getaway to one of the best beaches in Fort Myers?

 Fort Myers Beach

 Of course, when thinking of where to go to the beach in Fort Myers, we must include Fort Myers Beach itself!
-Fort Myers Beach, covered in soft, white sand, is about seven miles long and is known for its renowned water sports opportunities.
+Fort Myers Beach, covered in soft, white sand, is about seven miles long and is known for its renowned water sports opportunities such as kayaking!

 Coined as the world’s safest beach due to the shallow water and the unlikelihood of an undertow, this beach welcomes around 1.8 million visitors every year.
 Visitors enjoy the gorgeous beaches, delicious restaurants, and family fun.